Sustainable POP (Point of Purchase) Paper Displays: A 2025 Market & Evidence Report

 1) Why POP still matters

-2) What consumers now expect on sustainability
+2) What shoppers now expect from sustainability

-a) Real-world recovery beats wishful recycling
+a) Real world recovery beats wishful recycling

 d) Credible sourcing labels

-e) Print quality without excess
+e) Print quality with recovery in mind

-5) Translating sustainability into POP messaging that sells
+5) Turn sustainability into messages that sell

-6) Design & operations playbook (what to do next)
+6) Design and operations playbook

 A. Engineer for logistics